Out-of-plane angle resolved second harmonic Hall analysis in perpendicular magnetic anisotropy systems: OOP Angle Resolved Harmonic Hall Analysis: Experimental Results

-The AHE based STFMR measurement was performed on 10 $\times$ 20 $\mu$$m^2$ Hall bar devices with a PMA stack of Ta/Pt/Co/MgO/Ta.
-The Hall bar device was placed at $45^{\circ}$ angle to the applied external magnetic field.
+Harmonic Hall measurements were performed on Hall bar devices of dimension 10$\times$20 $\mu m^2$ Hall bar devices with a PMA stack of Ta(1)/Pt(5)/Co(1)/MgO(1.5)/Ta(1.5).
+External magnetic field was swept along $\phi=45^o$ direction in xy plane.
 RF current was flown through the device and transverse dc voltage was read for a magnetic field sweep of $\pm$ 20 kOe.
-The magnetic field sweep data was recorded for multiple frequencies in the range of 15 to 20 GHz as shown in fig \ref{fig7}a.
+The magnetic field sweep data was recorded for multiple frequencies in the range of 15 to 20 GHz as shown in figure \ref{fig6}a.
 In general the dc voltage arises from both AHE and PHE.
-However, as the PHE contribution is proportional to $cos\phi cos2\phi$, the dc voltage arises entirely from the AHE for $\phi=45^o$ angle.
+However, as the PHE contribution is proportional to $cos\phi cos2\phi$ \cite{bose2017sensitive}, the dc voltage arises entirely from the AHE for $\phi=45^o$ angle.

-The inset of fig.\ref{fig7}a shows the resonant field ($H_{reso}$) vs frequency ($f$) plot.
+The inset of figure \ref{fig6}a shows the resonant field ($H_{reso}$) vs frequency ($f$) plot.
 The experimental data is fit to $f=\gamma/2\pi\sqrt{(H_{reso})(H_{reso}-H_\perp)}$.
-From the fit, the anisotropy field ($H_\perp$) was found to be 5700 Oe.
-It should noted that in a different device in which the PMA stack was deposited simultaneously as the device on which STFMR measurement is done, showed a $H_\perp$ of 7500 Oe when measured through harmonic Hall measurement technique.
-Fig \ref{fig7}b shows the decomposition of the $V_{dc}$ signal into damping-like (DL) and field-like (FL) components, obtained by using equation \ref{eq_stfmr}.
-The signal has been fitted for magnetic field range which is greater than $H_\perp$.
-From the fit, $\xi_{DL}$ is estimated to be 0.12 and $\xi_{FL}$ is estimated to be 0.02.
+From the fit, the anisotropy field ($H_\perp$) was found to be 5800 Oe.
+Figure \ref{fig6}b shows the decomposition of the $V_{dc}$ signal into damping-like (DL) and field-like (FL) components, obtained by using equation \ref{eq_stfmr}.
+The signal has been fitted for magnetic field range which is greater than $H_\perp$, where the magnetization would lie in xy plane.
+From the fit, $\xi_{DL}$ is estimated to be 0.12 and $\xi_{FL}$ is estimated to be -0.04, which agrees well with SHH results.